imagej/pyimagej/README.md

 ## Getting Help

-[The Scientific Community Image Forum](https://forum.image.sc/tag/pyimagej) is the best place to get general help on usage of PyImageJ, ImageJ, and any other image processing tasks.
-Bugs can be reported to the PyImageJ GitHub [issue tracker](issues).
+[The Scientific Community Image Forum](https://forum.image.sc/tag/pyimagej) is the best place to get general help on usage of pyimagej, ImageJ, and any other image processing tasks.
+Bugs can be reported to the pyimagej GitHub [issue tracker](issues).

 ## Contributing

 All contributions, reports, and ideas are welcome.
-Contribution is done via pull requests onto the PyImageJ repository.
+Contribution is done via pull requests onto the pyimagej repository.

-Most development discussion takes place on the PyImageJ [GitHub repository](https://github.com/imagej/pyimagej).
+Most development discussion takes place on the pyimagej [GitHub repository](https://github.com/imagej/pyimagej).
 You can also reach the developers at the
 [pyimagej gitter](https://gitter.im/imagej/pyimagej).